Complete this episode as a comprehensive English course in The Aussie English Classroom!

 Support AE on Patreon today so I can bring you even better content!

-So, as usual guys, let’s go through some examples, and then we’ll go through a listen and repeat exercise, and then I’ll go through an Aussie fact, and we’ll finish up.
+Alright.
+So, let’s go through some examples, guys, and then we’ll do a little listen and repeat exercise, we’ll cover an Aussie fact, and then we‘ll finish up.

 Listen & Repeat: